top of page

 (he/him/his)

-Thank you to all that contributed and attended Waterways Country Symposium and Workshop Series.
-We will upload recorded panels and sessions from the Waterways, Country Symposium and workshops in the coming weeks.
-For now, I want to share a Water Memory, a poem from Don Christopher (Gunggari), written as a response to Country Acting Through Community Panel - Country and Creative Practices.
+Thank you to all who contributed and attended the Waterways Country Symposium and Workshop Series.
+We uploaded recorded panels and sessions from the Waterways, Country Symposium, and workshops in the past weeks.
+For now, I wanted to share a Water Memory, a poem from Don Christopher (Gunggari), written as a response to the Country Acting Through Community Panel - Country and Creative Practices.

 SPONSORS